 The Palace Hotel is perhaps Broken Hill’s most internationally-recognised icon, thanks to the building being featured so heavily in the iconic Aussie drag-queen comedy Priscilla, Queen of the Desert.
-The Palace is a very popular destination for visitors to Broken Hill, and its appeal goes beyond its important spot in film history – opened in 1889, the hotel is a heritage buff’s dream, and its famed colourful murals make the inside a real visual treat as well.
+The Palace is a very popular destination for visitors to our Broken Hill caravan park, and its appeal goes beyond its important spot in film history – opened in 1889, the hotel is a heritage buff’s dream, and its famed colourful murals make the inside a real visual treat as well.

 With its enormous size, colourful stained-glass windows, gorgeous geometric ceilings and prominent location, the Trades Hall is an eye-catching icon of Broken Hill’s cityscape.
 One of the few Victorian-era buildings remaining, the Trades Hall boasts a fascinating collection dedicated to Broken Hill’s vital role in the Australian labour rights movement.
 You’re bound to be inspired.